CulturesSupports/CulturesSupports/README.md

 - Your Body Will Respect Your Self For Taking Healthy Good Period Outside in Fresh Air
 - Max Use it 3 hour per week

+- Mastering this benefits of taking long breaks will get you longer healthy benefits you wanted

 ----------

 Questions Ask Regards of Setup